UANATACA/ONESHOT-REPO/oneshot_gui.md

 You can follow the example using the developers One-Shot Optimizer configured for test environment in https://one-shot.developers.uanataca.com, or you can find the instructions to set up your One-Shot Opimizer in the <a href="#section/Configuration"> configuration section</a>.

-Before we begin, let's recap the objects and entities involved in the operation:

-**Registration Authority Officer (RAO)** is an agent authorized by a Registration Authority to enroll new accounts into a private key infrastructure system.
-For the One-Shot Signature service, this means the agent in charge of collecting all identifying information for each user and creating new signature requests.

-**Token** One-Shot Signature uses tokens to identify the RAO who creates each signature request.
-While the use of tokens is entirely optional, it is often convenient to create and use a token for a RAO instead of introducing the full credentials every time that they are required.

-**Document** A PDF file to be signed.

-**One-Time Password (OTP)** a secret code sent by SMS directly to your users so that they can confirm their identity and complete the digital signature.
 The basic digital signature process involves the following steps:

 - Retrieve an existing token for the RAO
 - Create a new Digital Signature Request
 - Upload a document
-- Generate an OTP
+- Generate an OTP (only for Uanataca SMS)
 - Sign the document
 - Retrieve the signed document
 - Delete documents from Optimizer

 > STEP 1: Retrieve an existing token for the RAO

+API reference: <a href="#tag/Tokens/paths/~1api~1v1~1tokens/get">List tokens</a>

-The test One-Shot Optimizer virtual machine is pre-configured with a RAO account ready to be used within the test environment.
+The test One-Shot Optimizer is pre-configured with a Registration Authority Officer (RAO) account ready to be used within the test environment.
 This account has an associated token, that can be used to identify the RAO in API calls.
-We can list existing tokens with the /api/v1/tokens API endpoint.

-Assuming that https://one-shot.developers.uanataca.com is the URL for the One-Shot Optimizer virtual machine, we can access the endpoint with:

 	curl -X GET https://one-shot.developers.uanataca.com/api/v1/tokens